compthinking/compthinkblog/_pages/total-solar-eclipse-2024.md

-# Where to See the Eclipse
+# Can you See the Eclipse from Where you Live?

 Every total solar eclipse is amazing, but this year's one is special because it just happens to pass over where so many people live!
 If you are lucky to have a clear sky, then you can use this [Interactive Map of the 2024 Total Solar Eclipse](http://xjubier.free.fr/en/site_pages/solar_eclipses/TSE_2024_GoogleMapFull.html?Lat=43.76317&Lng=-79.74578&Elv=232.0&Zoom=10&LC=1) to find out exactly what time to elcipse with start and end where you are that day.

 ## Toronto